Generative multi-scale modeling via spatial autoregressive transport maps: Methodology

 After training (i.e., obtaining the empirical Bayes estimator $\hat{\bftheta}$), the posterior predictive distribution

 can be used for efficient marginal likelihood evaluation at test samples, posterior sampling, and conditional inference.
 Individual product terms can be obtained by straightforward extension of \citet[Prop.~1]{katzfuss2023}.
-Importantly, one can readily compute the distribution of higher-fidelity observations conditional on lower-fidelity data.
-When modeling uncertainty quantification is critical, the framework can be extended using MCMC or Laplace approximation to account for hyperparameter uncertainty.
+Importantly, one can readily compute the distribution of higher-scale observations conditional on lower-resolution data.
+When modeling uncertainty quantification is critical, the framework can be extended using MCMC or Laplace approximation to account for parameter uncertainty.